47degrees/fp-with-arrow-videos/Semigroup-Monoid.md

 # Monoid

 In this example, we see a function where the `foldMap` receives a Monoid `M` and a function that takes an element from the list and returns the type of the `Monoid`.
-The `foldMap` usses the `Monoid.empty` as base instance and uses the function `Tuple2.combine` for combining the base instance with the result of the fuction doing it recursively among every element in the list.
+The `foldMap` uses the `Monoid.empty` as base instance and uses the function `Tuple2.combine` for combining the base instance with the result of the function doing it recursively among every element in the list.
 This way we are able to combine both values in one pass!

 ```kotlin